XetaIO/XetaSuite-Core/README.md

 ### Prerequisites

-- PHP 8.2 or higher
+- PHP 8.4 or higher
 - Composer 2.x
-- PostgreSQL 16 or higher
+- PostgreSQL 18 or higher
-- Node.js 18+ (for assets)

 ### Setup